rasprague/zoia-patches/digital heat/README.md

 0. front page ctrl
 here you'll find the main controls of the patch
     - row 1
-        - mono / streeo in select (stereo signals get summed to mono)
+        - mono / stereo in select (stereo signals get summed to mono)
         - input sensitivity
         - out volume
     - row 2
-        - boost (into the overdive / fuzz modules)
+        - boost (into the overdrive / fuzz modules)
         - drive amount
         - wet level
         - dry wet mix
         - dirt (boost into the filter)
         - od / fuzz select
     - row 3
-        - filter frequency and resonasnce
+        - filter frequency and resonance
         - lpf / bpf / hpf select
         - low / mid / high eq
-    - the bottom two rows are the modualtion sources, patch the cv-outs to various desinations
+    - the bottom two rows are the modulation  sources, patch the cv-outs to various destinations
         - envelope follower + inverted
         - envelope + inverted
         - lfo + inverted
 1. modulation ctrl
 here you'll find the modulation controls (and compression controls) of the patch
     - row 1
-        - band-pass filter freqency and q (carve out which frequencies the envelope follower sees)
+        - band-pass filter frequency  and q (carve out which frequencies the envelope follower sees)
         - gain (into the enveloper follower)
         - envelope follower rise and fall times
         - comparator trigger level (level at which the envelope follower triggers the adsr envelope)